Comparable or Comprable

 Comprable

-"Comprable" is a common misspelling of "comparable".
-Always use "comparable" when referring to things that can be compared.
+"Comprable" is a common misspelling of "Comparable".
+Always use "Comparable" when referring to the correct word.

 Comparable